FDA authorizes Novavax’s COVID-19 vaccine

 The agency cleared the vaccine for adults ages 18 and older.
 The shot will be administered as a two-dose primary series, three weeks apart.

 Novavax’s vaccine could appeal to people who have been reluctant to receive one of the mRNA vaccines, as the protein-based shot was manufactured using a fundamentally different process.
-But about 77 percent of adults have already received two doses of an mRNA shot, so the potential market is small.
+But about 77% of adults have already received two doses of an mRNA shot, so the potential market is small.

 The U.S. is not short on doses from any of the Pfizer-BioNTech or Moderna vaccines that have been available for more than a year, and those manufacturers are already working with administration officials to formulate a variant-specific booster shot for the fall.